 A rotating propeller presents a life-threatening danger to a swimmer or a person that has fallen overboard.
-Use an emergency switch to turn off the engine when a swimmer or water skier is about to re-enter the boat from the water.
+Always turn off the engine when a swimmer or water skier is about to re-enter the boat from the water.

-Recommended place for possible life raft is under the back seat (please check paragraph 8.1 General lay-out).
-Recommended place for possible life raft is under the back seat (please check paragraph 8.1 General lay-out).
+Recommended placement for possible life raft is under the back seat (please check paragraph 8.1 General lay-out).